-Lake Placid and Whiteface host event and festivals year-round.
-Watch for Oktoberfest and the Flaming Leaves Festival this fall.
-Both are family-friendly events with good food, music and activities amid the fall colors of the Adirondacks.
+Lake Placid and Whiteface host events and festivals year-round.
+Watch for Oktoberfest this fall.
+It's a family-friendly event with good food, music, and activities amid the fall colors of the Adirondacks.
 Admission to both events is included in the Olympic Sites Passport.
 Learn more about these and future events at www.whiteface.com/events.

 Good to Know

 Where: In and around Lake Placid, New York.
 All venues are located in, or a short drive from Lake Placid.

 When: Year-round, though hours may be limited and not all venues may be open every day during the spring and fall.
 The Veterans Memorial Highway will be open weekends only through October 5, 2014 due to construction.

 How much: $35 for an Olympic Sites Passport, which allows one-time access to each of the Olympic venues, plus a 20% discount on many of the activities, such as bobsled rides and Extreme Tubing.
 Admission to single venues can also be purchased.
 Updated July 2015.